 It’s important to learn about personally identifiable information (PII) because of how it relates to data privacy.
 Identifiable information can be used for illegal purposes like identity theft and fraud.

 Or, if you’re a website owner – how do you protect users and your company from falling prey to privacy breaches?

-As one of the most trusted analytics companies, we feel our readers would benefit from being as informed as possible about data privacy issues and PII.
+As one of the most trusted analytics solutions, we feel our readers would benefit from being as informed as possible about data privacy issues and PII.
 Learn how you can keep yours or others’ information safe.

 “PII” is an acronym for personally identifiable information.